24.1 – Recap

 We discussed the capture ratios in the previous chapter.
 I hope you are familiar with it by now.
 Here is the capture ratio on a 5-year basis –

-Look at the downside capture ratio; the fund has managed to capture 90% of the fund’s downside, which is good.
-Again, this a reflection of better risk management at the fund house.
+Look at the downside capture ratio; the fund has managed to capture 90% of the benchmark’s downside, which is good.
+Again, this is a reflection of better risk management at the fund house.